 2. Check the dimensions of your cooking area.
 Most integrated and free-standing ovens are 600mm wide, although they do come in smaller sizes of 500mm.

 3. Do you already have a cooker installed?
-Go to your fuse board or consumer unit and look for circuit protection labelled as “Cooker” or “Oven”.
+Go to your fuse board and look for circuit protection labelled as “Cooker” or “Oven”.
 A standard cooker circuit will be protected by a 30 or 32-amp device.
 If this is what you have, that’s good for most double ovens on the market today.
 If you have a gas hob at the moment, or nothing labelled up to suggest you have the supply, then you can send me a photo of the fuse board so I can take a look free of charge.

 4. Do you know where the isolator switch for your cooker is fitted?
 If it’s not obvious, then it may be on top of the cabinet or inside it.
 If your existing oven is connected via a plug and you are looking at one that states it needs a fixed connection, then additional work may be necessary.